fivetran/dbt_netsuite/README.md

         +materialized: incremental # default is table for Bigquery and Databricks
       netsuite2__balance_sheet:
         +materialized: incremental # default is table for Bigquery and Databricks
-      intermediate:
-        int_netsuite2__tran_with_converted_amounts:
-          +materialized: incremental # default is ephemeral for Bigquery and Databricks
 ```

 ### (Optional) Step 7: Produce Analytics-Ready Reports with Streamlit App (Bigquery and Snowflake users only)